Complete Guide to FBR Income Tax Slabs 2026-27

-Everything you need to know about Pakistan's income tax brackets for salaried employees, business individuals, and AOPs — plus legal tips to reduce your tax bill.
+Everything you need to know about Pakistan's income tax brackets for FY 2026-27 — salaried employees, business individuals, and AOPs.
+Finance Act 2026 cuts rates across all slabs, abolishes the 9% surcharge, and restructures super tax.

 Who Pays Income Tax in Pakistan?